 When it comes to investments, we like to explain investments and tell people they need three different types of investments.
 Three different goals, three different types of investments.
-The mix is different with everybody.
-My dad’s mix might be totally different than yours, but there’s three different types, again, to serve the plan.
+The mix is different for everybody.
+My dad’s mix might be totally different than yours, but there are three different types, again, to serve the plan.

 Everybody should have some of their money safe.
 My dad likes safety – I mentioned him earlier.
 80% of his savings are in things that cannot go down.
 He gets a reasonable rate of return but they cannot go down.
 And then some of his money is in Apple stock.
 He loves Apple.
 He’s owned it forever and he’s got a great rate of return on that.
 So that’s my dad – but that might not be you.

-But think about it, the businesses that he runs are now wrapped up again stock market performance or the growth side.
-Some of your entire portfolio, your entire financial future is built on you getting a certain rate of return on investments.
+But think about it, the businesses that he runs are now wrapped up again in stock market performance or the growth side.
+Some of your entire portfolios and your entire financial future are built on you getting a certain rate of return on investments.
 Another thing I like to tell people is if the market’s got to perform a certain way for you to be OK in retirement, we’ve got a problem.
-We’ve got to look at that plan and find out can we decouple you from that dependence.
+We’ve got to look at that plan and find out if we can decouple you from that dependence.

-If you’re feeling nervous right now it’s probably cause your focus is way too much on the growth area.
+If you’re feeling nervous during market volatility it’s probably because your focus is way too much on the growth area of your investments portfolio.
 The growth of stocks and mutual funds that are involved, sometimes too much, in stocks for your particular reason.
 We’ve got to back up and get back to the basics of financial planning.